Snapback4399/LLM_assisted_NSAI/README.md

 - Model evaluation focuses on isolating the contribution of symbolic knowledge under constrained information settings.

 This supplementary implementation is recommended for users interested in:
-- Leakage-aware experimental design
+- Rigorous experimental design under label-independent settings
-- Realistic model deployment settings
+- Realistic model deployment scenarios
 - Robust comparison between geochemistry-only and knowledge-enhanced models

 ---